lblod/dm-count-report-generation-service/README.md

 # Data monitoring count report generation service

+TODO Nordine:
+* Headers should be exactly the same as mu-auth-sudo
+* Mention it should be compatible with delta notifier
+* Update docker publishing.
+Not use dennis etc.

 This was a microservice emulating the functionality of a future microservice to be built.
 It will be called `dm-report-generation-service`.
 This service is to be embedded in [Data monitoring](https://github.com/lblod/app-data-monitoring) which is under development.

 For now this service executes experimental report generation jobs.
 To build `dm-report-generation-service` this service will act as a template.